Kavinraja-G/local-pv-cleaner/README.md

 Simple K8s controller to clean-up orphaned local PVs (using nvme's) periodically or after nodes get deleted.

 ## Problem
-We often use projects like TopoLVM and OpenEBS to provision PersistentVolumes (PVs) backed by ephemeral local-instance storage, such as NVMe disks on AWS EC2 instances.
+We often use projects like [TopoLVM](https://github.com/topolvm/topolvm) and [OpenEBS LocalPV](https://openebs.io/docs/2.12.x/concepts/localpv) to provision PersistentVolumes (PVs) backed by ephemeral local-instance storage, such as NVMe disks on AWS EC2 instances.
 Even when the retention policy is set to `Retain`, the underlying storage is lost when the instance shuts down.
 This results in orphaned PVs, leading to errors when Kubernetes attempts to reattach them especially if a new node reuses the same IP address.
 Most of the CSI drivers won't delete the PVs in these scenarios.

 To address this, we need a solution that continuously monitors these scenarios and automatically deletes orphaned PVs.